3dlg-hcvc/Bioscan-ImgFilter/README.md

 <div style="width: 1000px; font-size: 18px;"

-# Bioscan-IMGFILTER
+#
-Classifies images as good or bad based on the presence of a valid bounding box
+# BIOSCAN - IMAGE FILTER
+A specialized image filtering tool that categorizes images into 'good' and 'bad,' reducing the need for manual labeling while enhancing overall robustness.

 # Overview
 ![Overview](./images/overview.png)

 The image filtering tool uses the pre-trained ResNet-18 CNN to classify images based on the presence of a valid bounding box.
-It automates the image annotation process, saving time and ensuring consistent, standardized classification, thereby eliminating manual dataset labeling.
+It automates the image annotation process, saving time and ensuring consistent, standardized classification, thereby reducing the need for manual dataset labeling.
 This is particularly advantageous for large-scale image datasets, improving efficiency and accuracy in data preparation.
 By filtering out images without valid bounding boxes, it maintains dataset integrity, crucial for training reliable machine learning models.
 ResNet-18’s robustness ensures precise and reliable classification, making it valuable across various machine learning workflows.
 <br><br>

 # The Model